Walter Tull: Memorials

 The Royal Mint included a £5 coin honouring Tull in the introductory First World War six-coin set, released in 2014.

 On 21 October 2014, a blue plaque was unveiled at 77 Northumberland Park, London N17, on the site of the house where Tull lived before the war, close to the White Hart Lane ground.
-The plaque was provided by the Nubian Jak Community Trust and was unveiled by former Spurs striker Garth Crooks who described Tull as an "amazing man," whose recognition had been "a long time coming".
+The plaque was provided by the Nubian Jak Community Trust and was unveiled by former Spurs striker Garth Crooks, who described Tull as an "amazing man" whose recognition had been "a long time coming".

 On 4 July 2017, five statues including one of Tull were unveiled in the courtyard of Northampton Guildhall.
 The bronze installations were commissioned by Northampton Borough Council from sculptor Richard Austin.

-On 25 March 2018, to commemorate the centenary of his death, Rushden & District History Society unveiled a blue plaque at 26 Queen Street, Rushden where he lodged while playing at Northampton Town.
+On 25 March 2018, to commemorate the centenary of Tull's death, Rushden & District History Society unveiled a blue plaque at 26 Queen Street, Rushden, where he lodged while playing at Northampton Town.

 In September 2018, to mark the centenary of the end of the First World War, Royal Mail produced a set of stamps, one of which features Tull.

-On Remembrance Sunday 2018, the people of Ayr, Scotland, came together to etch a large sand portrait of Tull into the town's beach as part of 'Pages of the Sea', a nationwide public art project curated by Oscar-winning filmmaker Danny Boyle.
+On Remembrance Sunday 2018, the people of Ayr, Scotland, came together to etch a large sand portrait of Tull into the town's beach as part of "Pages of the Sea", a nationwide public art project curated by Oscar-winning filmmaker Danny Boyle.

 In October 2020, as part of Black History Month, the Royal Mail painted a postbox black in Glasgow to honour Tull.

 On 21 October 2021, Tull was inducted into the English Football Hall of Fame of the National Football Museum.

-On 23 July 2022, Tottenham Hotspur and Rangers contested their second "Walter Tull Memorial Cup".
-Tottenham winning the game 2-1 at Ibrox.
+In October 2022, Nick Marr launched a campaign on Change.org to honour Tull, advocating for Tull to be posthumously awarded the Military Cross and proposing the erection of a statue in Central London.
+The campaign highlights the historical and symbolic importance of formally acknowledging Tull's contributions, both as a soldier and as a trailblazer for racial equality.
+It also underscores the potential value of a statue in London to commemorate his legacy, serving as a reminder of his achievements and an inspiration to future generations.

+In late 2024, a musical about Tull's life, written by Dougie Blaxland with music by Chris Anthony, toured the UK.

+Walter Tull Trophy

+In July 2004, to honour the memory of Tull Tottenham Hotspur and Rangers contested in a summer friendly tournament dubbed the Walter Tull Trophy.
+Rangers won the Cup, defeating Spurs 2–0 with goals from Dado Pršo and Nacho Novo.
+The two clubs arranged and contested again in July 2022.
+This time Tottenham Hotspur beat Rangers 2–1 at Ibrox.